 Note: Changes in the 2023 South Carolina College- and Career-Ready Standards for English Language Arts from the 2015 standards required revisions to the SC READY ELA assessment.
-Although the changes to the assessment are not expected to affect the calculation and reporting of the Academic Achievement indicator, changes are expected affect the vertical scale, achievement level cut scores, and distribution of expected growth scores are expected to change enough to prevent the inclusion of ELA growth records in the calculation of the Added-Value Growth Model (AVGM) metrics (i.e., $RP_T$ and $RP_P$ , or "Target Points" and "Percentage Points" respectively) for 2025 Report Cards.
+Although the changes to the assessment are not expected to affect the calculation and reporting of the Academic Achievement indicator, changes are expected affect the vertical scale, achievement level cut scores, and distribution of expected growth scores enough to prevent the inclusion of ELA growth records in the calculation of the Added-Value Growth Model (AVGM) metrics (i.e., RP_T and RP_P , or "Target Points" and "Percentage Points" respectively) for 2025 Report Cards.
 The process described in the How Rating Points are Earned for the Indicator section will be followed as presented using growth records derived from 2024 Mathematics SC READY scores matched with 2025 Mathematics SC READY scores for the same student.
-The $ISP{sch}$ metric will be calculated using-for both ELA growth records (i.e., $ISP{sch}^{ELA}$ ) and Mathematics growth records (i.e., $ISP{sch}^{Math}$ ). $ISP{sch}^{ELA}$ will be the only Student Progress metric calculated for ELA this year, and $ISP{sch}^{Math}$ will be combined with $ISP_T^{Math}$ and $ISP_T^{Math}$ and
+The ISP{sch} metric will be calculated for both ELA growth records (i.e., ISP{sch}^{ELA}) and Mathematics growth records (i.e., ISP{sch}^{Math}).
+ISP{sch}^{ELA} will be the only Student Progress metric calculated for ELA this year, and ISP{sch}^{Math} will be combined with RP_T^{Math} and RP_P^{Math} as described in Step 20, as normal.

 As permitted by ESSA section 1111(c)(4)(B)(ii)(I), South Carolina has chosen to use a combination of an internally developed Added-Value Growth Model (AVGM), a criterion-referenced value-added model, and the norm-referenced value-added model (VAM) that has been used in our state since 2018 to measure student annual achievement growth.
-As described in the next subsection, the VAM produces an index of student progress (ISPsch) as a combination of the value-added estimate for all students at the school (ISPall) and the value-added for the 20% of students at the school with the lowest prior achievement (ISPlow).
+As described in the next subsection, the VAM produces an index of student progress (ISP{sch}) as a combination of the value-added estimate for all students at the school (ISP{all}) and the value-added for the 20% of students at the school with the lowest prior achievement (ISP{low}).
 The AVGM calculates student progress in two ways.
-The first calculates ratings points earned based on students meeting or exceeding their individualized growth targets ( $RP_T$ ), while the second calculates ratings points earned based on the percentage of added-value targets (AVTs) that were met at the school ( $RP_P$ ).
-The Student Progress indicator shall be calculated as the average of ISPsch, $RP_T$ , and $RP_P$ .
+The first calculates ratings points earned based on students meeting or exceeding their individualized growth targets (RP_T), while the second calculates ratings points earned based on the percentage of added-value targets (AVTs) that were met at the school (RP_P).
+The Student Progress indicator shall be calculated as the average of ISP{sch} , RP_T , and RP_P .

-The Index of Student Progress at the School (ISP ${sch}$ ):
+The Index of Student Progress at the School (ISP ${sch}$):

-The academic progress in ELA and Mathematics of all students at the school is compared to other students in South Carolina who initially scored at similar levels to calculate an index of student progress (ISP) for all students (ISP ${all}$ ), and the academic progress of the students in the school with the lowest 20% of prior achievement is also compared to students statewide who initially scored at similar levels to calculate an ISP for the lowest quintile (ISP ${low}$ ).
-Measures of progress from these two groups of students are combined to create a combined ISP for the school (ISP ${sch}$ ) for all elementary and middle schools.
+The academic progress in ELA and Mathematics of all students at the school is compared to other students in South Carolina who initially scored at similar levels to calculate an index of student progress (ISP) for all students (ISP ${all}$), and the academic progress of the students in the school with the lowest 20% of prior achievement is also compared to students statewide who initially scored at similar levels to calculate an ISP for the lowest quintile (ISP ${low}$).
+Measures of progress from these two groups of students are combined to create a combined ISP for the school (ISP ${sch}$) for all elementary and middle schools.